-This book outlines the subjects which your daughter will undertake in 2018.
+This book outlines the subjects which your daughter will undertake in 2020.
 These are reflective of the Australian Curriculum and current trends in pedagogy.
-Students will study: English, Mathematics, Science, Humanities, Religious and Values Education, Health and Physical Education, Higher Order Thinking Skills, French or Chinese (Mandarin) and 2 Arts subjects (from Drama, Music or Visual Art).
+Students will study: English, Mathematics, Science, Humanities, Religious and Values Education, Health and Physical Education, Digital Technologies, French or Chinese (Mandarin) and 2 Arts subjects (Either Drama, Music or Visual Art).
 Students in need of learning support will undertake a Communications subject instead of a Language.
-Students who are from an English as a second language background will study EAL instead of Humanities.